boredtocoder/btc-labs-and-challenges/README.md

 1. Once VSCode opens for the first time you should briefly see the following in the terminal.
 ![](startupImages/1st_step.png)

-2. hen it should quickly change to following and will run for a few minutes.
+2. Then it should quickly change to following and will run for a few minutes.
 ![](startupImages/2nd_step.png)

 3. Once packages and dependencies required for the project are all installed, you will see the following for a brief moment: